Just like rats, mice are another type of stubborn rodents that can easily invade your home and destroy your property.

 Can Mice Climb Stairs?

 Stairs with carpets are very easily passable.
+A house mouse will be up and down these during the early hours.

 The edges on every staircase is a landing space for mice when they are jumping from one step to another, in both going up and down the stairs.
 The armrests also are access points for mice since some of them have connectors or are made of wood.